 Heart for Winter Haven is proud grant partners with the George W. Jenkins Fund within the GiveWell Community Foundation.
-Together, we are working on the renovation of a home near Polk State Winter Haven campus, that will be home to the Scholarship House Community Network.
-This planned project will provide a housing option for enrolled students who face the unjust challenges of homelessness while completing their academic studies.
-The renovation work is in progress currently.
-We hope to open the house for the Fall 2019 school year.
+Together, in late 2019 to early 2020, we renovated a home near Polk State's Winter Haven campus.
+This project is providing a housing option for enrolled Polk County college students who face the unjust challenges of homelessness while completing their academic studies.

 Community wide efforts are absolutely necessary to substantially impact homelessness in our neighborhoods and cities.
 Here are some local organizations that are working to tackle homlessness.